jcraigk/ruby_nano_rpc/README.md

-# Raiblocks RPC
+# Nano RPC

 An RPC wrapper for RaiBlocks written in Ruby.
 It connects to an individual node that you control.
-There's a client object you can use to make explicit RPC calls as well as proxy objects with logically grouped convenience methods.
+There's a client object you can use to make explicit RPC calls as well as proxy objects with logically grouped helper methods ([Wiki](https://github.com/jcraigk/ruby_nano_rpc/wiki)).

 To run a RaiBlocks node locally, see [RaiBlocks Docker Docs](https://github.com/clemahieu/raiblocks/wiki/Docker-node).